gyuhankim/scheduling-app-client/README.md

 RegistrationPage | Responsible for displaying the registration form |
 RegistrationForm | Handles form submission and POSTs new user to backend |
 Onboarding | Initial user onboarding splash screen |
-FavoritesList | Similar to GameList component but filters based on users' favorites |

 ## Screenshots
 ### User Onboarding